 CCRI students are provided the opportunity to participate in experiential learning outside the classroom.
 This option includes a supervised work experience related to a student’s academic interests or program of study.
 The work experience can be for academic credit or as a noncredit internship.
 If taken for credit, students develop learning objectives to practice and reinforce classroom theory.
 The work experience gained before graduation helps students confirm career choices, builds credible work experience, provides opportunities to network and gives students a competitive edge in the job market.
 Students who choose to earn academic credit can receive four to eight credits by completing one to two semesters of Cooperative Work Experience.
-These seminars are taken in conjunction with a field (work) placement. (see Cooperative Work Experience MEDL 2910 and LIBA 1010).
+These seminars are taken in conjunction with a field (work) placement. (see Cooperative Work Experience LIBA 1010 and LIBA 1020).

 JAA students are encouraged to talk to their academic advisor about transferability of Cooperative Work Experience credits.
 Alternately, students can choose to participate in internships without academic credit to build experience in their field.
-For more information, call Career Planning at 401-825-2322.
+For more information, call Career Services at 401-825-2322.

 A Dean’s List is published at the end of fall and spring semesters.
 A student is eligible for Dean’s List honors when he or she:

-Note: Students who earn a grade of I, IC, WP, WF are not eligible for Dean’s List.
+Note: Students who earn a grade of I, IC, WP, WF are not eligible for the Dean’s List.

 Students dismissed from the college or a program for academic, social or other reasons are notified in writing at the time of dismissal.
 Some departments and programs have specific dismissal policies and students should acquaint themselves with them.

-Academic achievement will be recognized at graduation for students who have met the following criteria.
+Academic achievement will be recognized at graduation for students who have met the following criteria:

 Note: To be eligible for honors, students must earn at least one-half of the credits for their program at CCRI.

-The Community College of Rhode Island will award multiple associate degrees of the same designation only if there is a 30 credit difference between the two programs in which the degree is being earned.
+The Community College of Rhode Island will award multiple associate degrees of the same designation only if there is a 30-credit difference between the two programs in which the degree is being earned.

-Students will be confirmed as a graduate of the Community College of Rhode Island if degree requirements for the program of study in which they are enrolled have been satisfied according to the following schedule.
+Students will be confirmed as a graduate of the Community College of Rhode Island if degree requirements for the program of study in which they are enrolled have been satisfied according to the following schedule: